viking-sudo-rm/viking-sudo-rm.github.io/_pages/about.md

 <p>I am a Ph.D. student at the <a href="https://cds.nyu.edu/">CDS</a> at <a href="https://www.nyu.edu/">NYU</a>, where I am advised by <a href="https://tallinzen.net/">Tal Linzen</a> and supported by an <a href="https://www.nsfgrfp.org/resources/about-grfp/">NSF graduate research fellowship</a> and by <a href="https://allenai.org/">AI2</a>.</p>

-<p>My research leverages linguistic and computational theory to better understand deep learning.
+<p>My research develops theory to better understand what <b>language models</b> can do, as well as what they can't.
 I've worked on characterizing the <b>computational power of transformers</b> for representing linguistic structure and solving reasoning problems.
-I've also analyzed the types of semantics that can be learned distributionally, i.e., the <i>language decipherment problem</i> faced by today's large language models.</p>
+I've also analyzed the aspects of <b>semantics that can be learned from co-occurrence patterns</b> as a way to understand the potential of self-supervised learning.</p>

 <p><b>New:</b> Give me <a href="https://www.admonymous.co/lambdaviking">anonymous feedback</a>!</p>

-<p>Outside of research, I like exploring New York City by foot and boat, playing basketball and Age of Empires II, and nerding out about dead languages.</p>
+<p>Outside of research, I like exploring New York City by foot, train, and boat.
+I like cooking new things and trying hole-in-the-wall restaurants.
+I also play basketball, ping pong, and Age of Empires II.</p>

 <br /> <br />